bacpop/PopPUNK/docs/installation.rst

     python3 -m pip install poppunk

-This may not deal with all necessary :ref:`dependencies`.
+This may not deal with all necessary dependencies, but we are working on it and it should again be possible in an upcoming release.

 Clone the code
 --------------